henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 There are three options how to establish a YANG Telemetry stream via YANG Subscriptions:

-1. a YANG client starts to receive a Telemetry stream from a YANG datastore, unsolicitedly.
-In this case, persistent subscription characteristics are retained on a YANG datastore before deployment (e.g. during onboarding), but are unknown to the YANG Client and have to be acquired or inferred via procedures that are---at the time of this writing---out-of-scope of this document.
+1. a YANG client starts to receive a Telemetry stream from a YANG datastore, without previous solicitation.
+To enable this, persistent subscription characteristics must have been configured on the YANG datastore before deployment (e.g. during onboarding), but may be left unknown to the YANG Client.
+They then have to be acquired or inferred via procedures that are---at the time of this writing---out-of-scope of this document.
 In essence, corresponding CoAP Tokens are unknown to the YANG Client when the first YANG Data Item is received from the datastore.

-2. a YANG client starts to receive a Telemetry stream from a YANG datastore, solicitedly.
+2. a YANG client starts to receive a Telemetry stream from a YANG datastore, after being solicited to do so.
 In this case, persistent subscription characteristics are known by a YANG Client and a YANG datastore before deployment or acquired after their deployment.
 In essence, corresponding CoAP Tokens and Subscription State are already known by the YANG Client and the YANG datastore when the first YANG